Chinese paper cutting: Spiritual use

 Window paper-cuttings have a close relationship with the beginning of spring, and it is traditional to decorate windows with paper-cuttings to welcome spring.
 In many areas of China, especially in the north, paper-cuttings are pasted to windows to express happiness for the new season, a tradition that has been practiced since the Song and Yuan dynasties.
+Some people also believed that window paper-cutting can be a way for bringing better luck by changing the geomancy of a house.